 Enikö Nagy immersed herself in Sudanese communities, gained knowledge of the Arabic language and acquired extensive insight into a country she approached with respect and admiration.
 She began her work on her independent project, SAND IN MY EYES: Sudanese Moments, in 2009.

-She was an international expert to UNESCO in 2010 and 2011, developing a pioneer project undertaken with the Sudanese Ministry of Culture to systematically document intangible cultural heritage of social customs, performing arts, and oral traditions in Sudan.
+She was an international expert to UNESCO from 2010 to 2011, developing a pioneer project undertaken with the Sudanese Ministry of Culture to systematically document intangible cultural heritage of social customs, performing arts, and oral traditions in the Nuba Mountains and areas of South Sudan.